October 1, 2018

 How does Expanse change all that?
 Most significantly, users access MEDITECH via a web browser.
 MEDITECH screens can now be presented natively on tablets and smartphones.
 There are use cases for the MEDITECH client, but the need is greatly reduced.
 The metrics that drove previous network designs such as bandwidth, latency, and hop count requirements are all but eliminated.

 Joe Kelly is a Sr. Principal Consultant at CloudWave.
 Joe has been working with Healthcare providers and/or payers since the mid-1980s and focused solely on MEDITECH and MEDITECH hospitals since 1997.
-Joe has provided technology consulting, architecture, design and planning services while at organizations such as EDS, JJWILD, Perot Systems, Dell Services, and now CloudWave.
-Joe’s overall all goal is to bring the leveraged, cloud based virtual universe down to earth to most effectively meet real world objectives for MEDITECH hospitals.
+Joe has provided technology consulting, architecture, design, and planning services while at organizations such as EDS, JJWILD, Perot Systems, Dell Services, and now CloudWave.
+Joe’s overall goal is to bring the leveraged, cloud-based virtual universe down to earth to most effectively meet real-world objectives for MEDITECH hospitals.
 Joe has a BS in Computer Information Systems from Bentley University.